tskit-dev/pyslim/docs/time_units.md

 ```

 Think of this warning as a friendly reminder to pay attention to your time units.
-To make this warning dissappear, the easiest option is to do as the warning suggests
+To make this warning disappear, the easiest option is to do as the warning suggests
 and just ask python to ignore it:

 ```{code-cell}